Do Go On - 369 - The Night Witches

 Drones.

-But drones are obviously fairly small, so he's actually on all fours.
+But drones are obviously fairly small, so he's actually, he's on all fours.

 That's nice.